vigneshsankariyer1234567890/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Marking a contact as completed : `complete`

+Marks a specified contact from the address book as completed.

+Format: `complete INDEX`

 ### Exporting contacts: `export`

 Exports customer data from the application to a JSON file in `[JAR file location]/data/filename.json`